 Approved by the What’s Up Moms Medical Advisory Board

 “My 10-year-old is going to bed later and later.
 I can see she’s more tired during the day.
 How can I help her improve her sleep habits?”

 This is such a common concern that it almost seems like a biological inevitability.
 The early-rising toddler turns into the night-owl ‘tween.
 As school-age kids get older, children seem to have a biological drive to go to sleep later and later.
-This is a trend seen all over the world, although the US is one of the few countries in which high school often starts even earlier than middle school and elementary schools.
-And that means fewer hours of sleep.
-It’s estimated that adolescents are sleeping about 1.5-2 hours less per day than they were 50 years ago.
+This is a trend seen all over the world, and in the the US, it’s estimated that adolescents are sleeping about 1.5-2 hours less per day than they were 50 years ago.

 So why is this such a problem?
 Poor sleep is associated with depression, attention difficulties, behavioral problems, substance use, motor vehicle accidents, immune system compromise, and obesity.
 In fact, it’s likely that our collective sleep deprivation may be one of the driving forces of the current obesity epidemic (in addition to poor diet and decreased exercise); lack of sleep is consistently associated with increased rates of obesity at every age.
 Even 1-year-olds who sleep less show an increased likelihood of obesity later on.

 So how can we help encourage good sleep habits?

 Often children will use their bed as a multi-functional zone, i.e. a place for homework, watching movies, playing, chatting with friends, etc. When used just for sleep and nothing else, over time the body associates the bed with sleeping, and the time it takes to fall asleep is decreased.

 2) Go to sleep around the same time every night.